 When there is only one eNodeB in the satellite constellation can provide the service link towards the UE, that eNodeB (source eNodeB) always selects itself as the target eNodeB.

 After selecting the target eNodeB, the (source) eNodeB determines the next access timer for the UE, which indicates when the target eNodeB provides service link to the UE.

+Editor’s Note: How the eNodeB determines the target eNodeB is FFS.

 3. The eNodeB provides the next access timer to the UE.
 Until the next access timer expires, the UE can stop monitoring broadcast and paging messages to enable power saving.